JellyRollJunior/blog-api/README.md

 ### Learning Outcomes

 -   Separating frontend and backend code (Jamstack)!
+    -   Thinking from API Client perspective:
+        -   What response data do I want when I make a request>
+        -   What format would make this data most efficient and usable?
 -   More complex prisma queries (nested queries)
 -   Sending relevant error codes/messages instead of default 500 server error
     -   Keep in mind return obj format + what frontend would like to see when receiving error